-Many Areas Es OAODELS assessed and with the community and a second ement with the community cohesion agenda. and the contribution which RE/CW can make to a schools' provision for community cohesion?
-1 Requires have little or no grasp of what community cohesion means and little understanding of the contribution which improvement/struggling RE can make to the community cohesion agenda.
+Key Area: 5c - SACRE's engagement with the community cohesion agenda.
+How much does SACRE underst and the contribution which RE/CW can make to a schools' provision for community cohesion? - Requires improvement/struggling have little or no grasp of what community cohesion means and little understanding of the contribution which RE can make to the community cohesion agenda.
 Have no opportunity to promote RE's contribution to A SACRE in this position would: cohesion.
-Developing have a basic grasp of what community cohesion means and therefore a limited understanding of the A SACRE with developing contribution which RE can make to the community cohesion agenda.
-Have little opportunity to promote RE's practice would: contribution to cohesion.
-Established have an understanding of what community cohesion means and the duty on schools to promote this.
-A SACRE with established Understand and have a clear commitment to the part RE can play in promoting community cohesion and practice would: seek to promote this throughout its work. Ť Advanced understand what community cohesion means and be clear about the duty on schools and the LA to promote A SACRE with advanced this.
-SACRE members appreciate their key role in promoting RE's contribution to the community cohesion practice would: offer of its schools.
+Developing A SACRE with developing practice would: have a basic grasp of what community cohesion means and therefore a limited understanding of the contribution which RE can make to the community cohesion agenda.
+Have little opportunity to promote RE's contribution to cohesion.
+Established A SACRE with established practice would: have an understanding of what community cohesion means and the duty on schools to promote this.
+Understand and have a clear commitment to the part RE can play in promoting community cohesion and seek to promote this throughout its work. ~ Advanced A SACRE with advanced practice would: understand what community cohesion means and be clear about the duty on schools and the LA to promote this.
+SACRE members appreciate their key role in promoting RE's contribution to the community cohesion offer of its schools.
 SACRE would ensure this is explicit in the local AS and related guidance.
-Where are we and where do Membership means that importance of community cohesion is understood.
-Members committed to seeing t his we find evidence to support reflected in their work. this?
-Equalities/diversity a standing item on the agenda.
+Where are we and where do we find evidence to support this?
+Membership means that importance of community cohesion is understood.
+Members committed to seeing this reflected in their work.
+Equalities/diversity a standing item on the agenda. )

 Key Area: 5d - SACRE's role within wider LA initiatives on community cohesion How well is SACRE linked to or consulted about LA initiatives promoting community cohesion?
 Requires improvement/struggling A SACRE in this position would: be given no information about, or contact with, wider LA initiatives linked to the promotion of community cohesion.
-Developing A SACRE with developing practice would: be given little information about, or contact with, wider LA initiatives linked to the promotion of community cohesion. / Established A SACRE with established practice would: be aware of some LA initiatives promoting community cohesion and have opportunity to discuss and contribute to this work.
+Developing A SACRE with developing practice would: be given little information about, or contact with, wider LA initiatives linked to the promotion of community cohesion. ~ Established A SACRE with established practice would: be aware of some LA initiatives promoting community cohesion and have opportunity to discuss and contribute to this work.
 Advanced A SACRE with advanced practice would: be a key partner and stakeholder in the work of the local authority in this area.
 Aware of local interfaith groups and in regular communication with them to ensure opportunities to support high quality RE/CW in schools.
 Where are we and where do we find evidence to support this?